Our products

 Salted cod

 This is the longest-lasting format.
-In the refrigerator, well-wrapped, salted cod can be stored for several months without issue.
+In the refrigerator, well wrapped, salted cod can be stored for several months without problems.
 In a cool, dry place (as was traditionally done), it can last even longer.
 Salt acts as a natural preservative.
 It is the ideal format to always have cod at home "just in case."

 Desalted cod